rdonati/2x2_rubiks_cube_solver/README.md

 <h3>2x2 Rubik's Cube Solver</h3>

 <h4>How to enter:</h4>
-- A scrambled state is identified by a string where each letter represents the color of a sticker on the cube (see diagram)
+- A scrambled state is identified by a string where each letter represents the color of a sticker on the cube (see diagram)<br>
 - The scrambles state is enteres as a parameter for the solve method (located in the main method)<br>
 - A solved cube with white on top would be entered as "wwwwggggrrrrooooyyyybbbb"<br><br>